gitsindonesia/ui-component/docs/guide/customization.md

 ## Brand Colors

-GITS UI includes 6 named colors with shades ranging from 50 to 900, similar to Tailwind CSS.
+Morpheme UI includes 6 named colors with shades ranging from 50 to 900, similar to Tailwind CSS.
 These colors are:

 - primary
 - secondary